dereksmtux/calculator-app/README.md

 # calculator-app
-the first web app i have made on my own with no help at all.
+the first web app I have made on my own with no help at all.
+Hope you like it all it does is perform simple calculations for now.